May 5-8, 2022 (FULL)

 Come immerse yourself in ancient arts and modern techniques that will grow your confidence and hone your ability to survive and thrive in the wild.
 The natural world can provide all your basic needs, but you need knowledge and skills to utilize what’s out there.

 This survival class will provide a wealth of information and hands-on practice on how to utilize natural resources to take care of yourself.
-But beyond that, it will give you a lifelong sense of comfort and feeling at home in the wilderness.
+But beyond that, it will give you a lifelong sense of comfort and feeling at home wherever you are.

 Build familiarity and mastery with what the wilderness can provide.